The 3-Month Wall

 The common advice for vibe coding drift is “write tests.”
 The direction is right, but how you provide tests determines the outcome.

 The TDAD study (arxiv 2026) tested this precisely.
-Qwen3-Coder 30B was given 100 instances from SWE-bench Verified.
+They had Qwen3-Coder 30B solve 100 SWE-bench Verified instances.

-Telling the agent “do TDD” makes things worse.
-The agent derails from the original task trying to follow procedural instructions.
-But providing “these test files must pass” as concrete context reduces regressions by 70%.
+Telling it “do TDD” makes things worse.
+The agent strays from its main task trying to follow the procedural instruction.
+But providing the concrete context “these test files must pass” cuts regressions by 70%.

 The difference is clear.
-Not “how to test” instructions, but “what must pass” contracts.
+Not “how to test” as an instruction, but “what must pass” as a contract.

 Hurl: Contracts in Plain Text

-Hurl is a testing tool that declares HTTP requests and expected responses in plain text.
-Maintained by Orange (France Télécom), it’s a Rust binary with zero runtime dependencies, 18.7k GitHub stars.
+The concept of “contracts” in software was formalized by Bertrand Meyer (1992) – the trinity of preconditions, postconditions, and invariants that specify obligations between modules.
+Hurl applies this principle to the HTTP boundary.
+It is a testing tool that declares HTTP requests and expected responses in plain text.
+Maintained by Orange (France Telecom), it is a Rust binary with zero runtime dependencies and 18.7k GitHub stars.
 Fast enough to run on every commit in CI.

 POST http://localhost:8080/api/auth/login